Novel writing software for long books, sagas, or sprawling worlds

 Lore 29

-Built automatically from your chapters, character notes, and worldbuilding documents.
+Drawn from your chapters, characters, and worldbuilding documents.
 Updated every time you write.

 What Muse does